jasoneppink/FluxVision/README.md

 * Support for an external volume knob that adjusts video volume in real time (using a simple analog-to-digital converter with a linear potentiometer connected via GPIO pins)

 #####Note:
-* Recommended operating system is Raspbian Jessie, on which FluxVision was developed for and stress tested on.
+* Recommended operating system is Raspbian Jessie, on which FluxVision was developed and stress tested.
 (Omxplayer was found to randomly hang between videos on Raspbian Wheezy.)

 ##Installation